JpHolmen/BNA-IT-Helpdesk-Build-0000/readme.md

+# About BNA-IT-Helpdesk-Build-0000

+A static Web Site project using the [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/overview) template repo to quickly build basic static web sites.

+The main purpose of the project is to make and maintain a series of builds, to test and learn from different kinds of setups and configurations.
-# The local repo for this build is located on the Windows file system.

-The local repo is located here:
+This spesific build uses a local repo on the Windows file system, and is located here:
 D:\code09\40_ref\jph\bna\BNA-IT-Helpdesk-Build-0000\BNA-IT-Helpdesk-Build-0000

+Other Builds will be located on the Wsl subsystem for Windows.

 ## Vanilla JavaScript App